ROAS Calculator

 | Programmatic Display | 1.5x – 3x | Retargeting, brand awareness | Broad reach; low engagement unless retargeting |

 Benchmarks are averages.
 A "good" ROAS depends entirely on your specific margins.
-Always compare against your break-even ROAS — not industry averages.
+Always compare against your break-even ROAS, not industry averages.
 A 3x ROAS at 10% margin loses money; a 2x ROAS at 70% margin is highly profitable.
+Actual performance varies by industry, audience, creative quality, and market conditions.

 ROAS to ACOS Conversion